evancz/guide.elm-lang.org/architecture/user_input/buttons.md

 That's everything!

+> **Note:** This section has `type` and `type alias` declarations.
+You can read all about these in the upcoming section on [types](http://guide.elm-lang.org/types/index.html).
+You do not *need* to deeply understand that stuff now, but you are free to jump ahead if it helps.

 When writing this program from scratch, I always start by taking a guess at the model.
 To make a counter, we at least need to keep track of a number that is going up and down.
 So let's just start with that!
-We use a [type alias](http://guide.elm-lang.org/types/type_aliases.html) for this:

 ```elm
 type alias Model = Int